 They do want to get paid and may employ methods to give you/them an edge.
-On one hand they may provide you with inside knowledge about the company or hiring manager that you would never have known applying directly through the hiring company.
+On one hand they may provide you with inside knowledge about the company or hiring manager that you would never have known applying directly.
 On the other hand, I have had more than one agency give me a list of questions the hiring manager used to screen past candidates and one even gave me the expected answers to help pass the interview.
-Yeah these kind of tactics really happen.
+Yeah these kind of tactics (and worse) really happen.

 Don’t apply for the same position through more than one agency.
 Ethically an agency should never submit you as a candidate without first asking your permission, but it does happen.
 Most recruiting contracts stipulate that the employer must pay the first recruiter who submitted the candidate.
-During the hiring process, if a conflict between two agencies both claiming representation develops (i.e. both want the commission), it may cost you the job offer – if the hiring company is unwilling or unable to resolve the conflict.
+During the hiring process, if a conflict between two agencies, both claiming representation, develops (i.e. both want the commission), it may cost you the job offer – if the hiring company is unwilling or unable to resolve the conflict.
+Same situation applies if you submit yourself directly and through a recruiter and you end up with a job offer directly by the company and the recruiting agency finds out.
 This has actually happens more often than you might think.